zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 If you don’t care about the bundle size so much, it’s more convenient to use full import.

+When registering VueCesium, you can pass a global config object with `cesiumPath`, `accessToken` and `locale`. `cesiumPath` is used to specify the `CesiumJS` library loaded by VueCesium.
+And `accessToken` is used to set value of `Cesium.Ion.defaultAccessToken`. `locale` is used for internationalized languages, For details, see the next section of the document.

 ```typescript
 // main.ts
 import { createApp } from 'vue'